Introduction – Materials

 This is a larger than normal traditional picnic table, which at a push can seat eight adults.

 The table is 2000mm (80″) long and the top is 800mm (32″) wide, so there’s plenty of room for a bit of food, too!

-The complete unit is made out of 100mm x 50mm (2″x 4″) Timber, lumber.
-The hard fibrous lignified substance under the bark of trees,
+The complete unit is made out of 100mm x 50mm (2″x 4″) wood,

-we have also added a plan for an end frame template to make the project just that much easier.
+We have also added a plan for an end frame template to make the project just that much easier.

 Wood: 45 meters (150ft) of 100mm x 50mm (2″x 4″) wood.

 This amount includes the template and also allows for a bit of wastage.